 This financial measure is disclosed because it provides an overview of what would have been Fastned's net profit if exceptional items would not have occurred.
-Fastned believes this is a more accurate measure of measuring the profit, as it captures only items related to the recurrent operation of Fastned, rather than one-off items.
+It therefore only captures items related to the recurrent operation of Fastned, rather than one-off items.